Ultra-Millionaire Tax Act of 2021: Wealth gap

 The tax aims to reduce the wealth gap.
 “The Ultra-Millionaire Tax Act would level the playing field and narrow the racial wealth gap by asking the wealthiest 100,000 households in America, or the top 0.05%, to pay their fair share,” Warren stated.
 "The hyper concentration of wealth among a tiny number of multimillionaires and billionaires is a crisis for American capitalism and the American Dream.
 Wealth inequality is at its highest level since the Gilded Age.
 The wealth share of the richest 0.1% has nearly tripled since the late 1970s," said Congressman Boyle.

 Many people believe that widening the wealth gap is a natural characteristic of capitalism.
 In 2014, French economist Thomas Piketty warned in his book “Capital in the Twenty-First Century” that if the already rich were able to accumulate wealth faster than economies were able to grow, inequality would skyrocket in the coming decades, potentially destabilizing societies in the process.
 He proposes a system of progressive wealth taxes to avoid the negative consequences.
 However, his theory has been challenged by other economists.

-The Ultra-Millionaire Tax Act is cosponsored by Senators Bernie Sanders (I-Vt.), Sheldon Whitehouse (D-R.I.), Jeff Merkley (D-Ore.), Kirsten Gillibrand (D-N.Y.), Brian Schatz (D-Hawaii), Edward J. Markey (D-Mass.), Mazie Hirono (D-Hawaii.).
+The Ultra-Millionaire Tax Act is co-sponsored by Senators Bernie Sanders (I-Vt.), Sheldon Whitehouse (D-R.I.), Jeff Merkley (D-Ore.), Kirsten Gillibrand (D-N.Y.), Brian Schatz (D-Hawaii), Edward J. Markey (D-Mass.), Mazie Hirono (D-Hawaii.).
 It is also endorsed by many organisations such as Action Center on Race and the Economy, AFL-CIO, American Federation of State, County and Municipal Employees (AFSCME), Americans for Financial Reform, Americans for Tax Fairness and other.